enkidevs/curriculum/General/Data Structures and Algorithms/primality-test.md

 ```
 In other words, if **n** doesn't have any divisor smaller than √n, there isn't any *natural divisor* greater than √n.

-To further reduce the time needed for *multiple, successive* primality tests, *the sieve of Eratosthenes* can be generated and used.
+To further reduce the time needed for *multiple, successive* primality tests, *the sieve of Eratosthenes* can be generated and used (Remember there's no primality testing needed for generating the sieve).
 If a number is divisible by any *multiple of 2*, we know for sure it is also divisible by *2*, making some of the computations redundant.

 The pseudocode looks like this:
 ```